taosdata/TDengine/documentation20/en/08.connector/01.java/docs.md

 * TSDBDriver.PROPERTY_KEY_LOCALE: client locale.
 The default value is the current system locale.
 * TSDBDriver.PROPERTY_KEY_TIME_ZONE: timezone used by the client.
 The default value is the current timezone of the system.
 * TSDBDriver.PROPERTY_KEY_BATCH_LOAD: only valid for JDBC-JNI.
 True if batch ResultSet fetching is enabled; false if row-by-row ResultSet fetching is enabled.
 Default value is flase.
-* TSDBDriver.PROPERTY_KEY_BATCH_LOAD: only valid for JDBC-RESTful.
+* TSDBDriver.PROPERTY_KEY_TIMESTAMP_FORMAT: only valid for JDBC-RESTful.
 'TIMESTAMP' if you want to get a long value in a ResultSet; 'UTC' if you want to get a string in UTC date-time format in a ResultSet; 'STRING' if you want to get a local date-time format string in ResultSet.
 Default value is 'STRING'.
 * TSDBDriver.PROPERTY_KEY_BATCH_ERROR_IGNORE: true if you want to continue executing the rest of the SQL when error happens during execute the executeBatch method in Statement; false, false if the remaining SQL statements are not executed.
 Default value is false.

 #### Establishing a connection with configuration file